radiantsb/discord-bot-interface/README.md

 help - show this list
-dm [userid] [message] - send a dm to a user read [userid] print dm history with a user send [channelid] [message] - send a message to a channel reply [channelid] [messageid] [message] reply to a message delete [channelid] [messageid] - delete a message
+dm [userid] [message] - send a dm to a user read [userid] print dm history with a user readc [channelid] print message history of a channel channels [serverid] list all channels in a server send [channelid] [message] - send a message to a channel reply [channelid] [messageid] [message] reply to a message delete [channelid] [messageid] - delete a message